Visual-TCAV: Concept-based Attribution and Saliency Maps for Post-hoc Explainability in Image Classification

-In this test set, taxis are tagged with the “Z”, cucumbers are tagged with the “T” and zebras are tagged with the “C”.
-If the network correctly classifies most of the images, it indicates that the entity is more important than the tag, and thus we expect its attribution to be higher.
-On the other hand, if the performance deteriorates on these wrongly tagged images, it indicates that the tag is more important than the entity, hence its attribution should be higher.
-We obtain the CAVs for entities using images of each class as concept examples and the other two classes as negative examples.
+In this test set, taxis are tagged with the ``Z'', cucumbers are tagged with the ``T'', and zebras are tagged with the ``C''.
+If the network accuracy remains high, it indicates that the entity is more important than the tag, and thus, we expect its attribution to be higher.
+On the other hand, if the performance deteriorates on these wrongly tagged images, it indicates that the tag is more important than the entity.
+Hence, the tag's attribution should be higher.
+We obtain the CAVs for entities using images of each class as concept examples and the other two classes with random tags as negative examples.
 For tags, we use random images containing that tag as concept examples and images of cucumbers, taxis, and zebras containing the other two tags as negative examples.
 We use the same incorrectly tagged test set to compute the concept attributions for both entities and tags across the last convolutional layer of all models.